whiffee/Jupyter_caveman/readme.md

 __The Distro__

-Why Mint 20.2?
-Python 3.10 throws a spurious runtime error on the sample problem.
+Why Mint 20.2 ?
+For some reason, Python 3.10 throws a spurious runtime error on the sample problem.
 Python 3.9 is fine, but Mint restricts the installed Python sub-versions to even numbers.
 Hence 20.2, which ships with Python 3.8.10.

 __Download It__